 3. Bicep curls

 How-to: Stand with your feet shoulder-width apart and your knees slightly bent.
 Hold the weights straight down, palms up.
 Keeping your upper arms by your sides, your back straight and your core tight, bend your elbows and slowly raise fists to shoulder height, then slowly lower again.

 4. Lat pull-downs

-How-to: Begin in a seated position.
+How-to: Select your weight.
 Grab the bar with an overhand grip that is slightly wider than shoulder-width.
+Take a seat.
 Ensure your back is straight and abdominals are tight.
 Pull the bar down to the top of your chest, squeezing your shoulder blades together.
 Fully extend your arms using a controlled movement.

 5. Triceps pull-down